-Great Dane Dalmatian can be a very good companion dog, Watchdog, and working dog and it can be used as either of them.
+Great Dane Dalmatians can be very good companion dogs, Watchdogs, and working dogs and they can be used as either of them.
 To get the most out of them, it is necessary to train and socialize your pup at an early age and they’ll love what they do.

 What’s good and what’s bad about them?

-Every dog comes with different requirements and has different habits that may or may not be compatible with a certain human.
+Every dog has different requirements and habits that may or may not be compatible with a certain human.
 Therefore, it is recommended to get to know about their positives and negatives a.k.a pros and cons before you get a puppy.